Selections From the DHHS Guidelines: Rapid Initiation, Weight Gain, and Neuropsychiatric Comorbidities

 - Similar to DTG, individuals of childbearing potential who are trying to conceive or who are not using contraception, BIC is an Alternative rather than a Preferred option, as recommended in the Perinatal Guidelines

-Greater weight gain has been associated with initiation of INSTI-containing regimens in ARV-naïve individuals than with boosted-PI regimens or NNRTIs
+Greater weight gain has been associated with initiation of INSTI-containing regimens in ARV-naïve individuals than with boosted-PI regimens or NNRTIs1

 - Greater weight gain has also been observed after initiation of TAF or with a switch from TDF to TAF, especially in conjunction with INSTIs

-INSTI-related weight gain appears to disproportionately affect female, black, and Hispanic patients
+INSTI-related weight gain appears to disproportionately affect female, Black, and Hispanic patients1

 - Black women showed the greatest increase in weight gain